IrisTrevino/IrisTrevino/README.md

 ### :hatching_chick: **Hello World!** :hatching_chick:
-### :lotus_position_woman: I'm Iris, a 28 year old Software Dev in San Antonio, TX
+### :lotus_position_woman: I'm Iris, a 28 year old programmer in San Antonio, TX
 ### 🌱 I'm currently wraping up my Bachelors in Computer Science
-### :computer: #100DaysOfCode coming soon!
 ###
 ###
-### 💬 Please visit my Link Tree for details on contacting me

 <!--
 **IrisTrevino/IrisTrevino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.